emiliechhean/Ytb_spam_detection/README.md

 - Eminem - Love the way you lie : 448 comments
 - Shakira - Waka Waka : 370 comments

-The aim of the projet is to detect spam comments.
+The aim of the project is to detect spam comments.